Hysteria/TZFivePointedStar/README.md

 #TZFivePointedStar

 This is a funny class help you to draw five-pointed star.
-If you are boring as me, you may like it.
-And I wrote an Example which using TZFIvePointedStar to draw a China flag.
-Yeah, I know I am boring.
+You may like it if you are as bored as me.
+And I wrote an Example which draws a standard national flag of People's Republic of China with it.
+Yeah, I know I am bored.

 ##ScreenShot
 ![image](chinaflagss.png)